-There are many ways to attract new leads in today’s fast-paced world: social media, online ads, content marketing, influencer marketing, podcasts, a YouTube channel…but there’s one thing they all have in common.
+There are many ways to attract new leads in today’s fast-paced world, including social media, online ads, content marketing, and podcasts.

 A website that doesn’t achieve this has a huge negative impact on your lead generation.
 So although there are many important aspects that go into your marketing strategy, none of it matters unless your website copywriting is on point.